 If you are considering tying the knot, make sure you are not taking on your partner's debt.
 Wait until they are done paying it off or get a prenuptial agreement.

-Women are earning less than men on the dollar, they have a longer life expectancy and they are less likely to be covered by a company pension and retirement plans.
+A big deal on the top of women and finances is that women are earning less than men on the dollar.
+In addition, they have a longer life expectancy and they are less likely to be covered by a company pension or a retirement plan.
 For these reasons, saving for retirement should be a top priority for women.
-By setting retirement goals, you are better able to visualize the end goal and make the right decisions regarding your retirement plan.
+By setting retirement goals, you are better able to visualize the end goal and make the right financial decisions regarding your retirement plan.

 Life insurance is not only for those with spouses and children.
 If you are caring for an ill parent, have debt or just don't want to leave those you love responsible for your funeral expenses, life insurance would cover you on all three fronts.
 If you are young and a non-smoker, you can get life insurance for pretty cheap.